-So the winner is well balanced and widely popular.^{2, 3} Voters on the center and right give it a majority over any left-wing policy.
-At the same time, voters on the left and center like it more than any right-wing policy.
+So the winner is well balanced and widely popular.2 Voters on the center and right give it a majority over any left-wing policy.
+At the same time, voters on the left and center like it more than a right-wing policy.
 All sides like it more than a narrowly-centrist policy.

-✓ Everyone helps locate our center.
+Everyone helps locate our center.